-If you’re a FIFA fan, you know that Russia is hosting this year’s World Cup.
-The games are being held in eleven cities, including Moscow and St. Petersburg.
+If you’re a FIFA fan, you know that Russia hosted the 2018 World Cup.
+The games were held in eleven cities, including Moscow and St. Petersburg.
 Those big cities are deservedly renowned for their significance, and they are the places most folks visiting Russia go.
 There is, however, much more to Russia than those two metropolises (click here for another post we wrote about this).
-The World Cup is helping make this clear, as it draws attention to lesser known Russian cities.
-One of these lesser known cities hosting matches is called Kazan.
+The World Cup helped make this clear, as it drew attention to lesser known Russian cities.
+One of these lesser known cities that hosted matches is called Kazan.
 Kazan is considered the nation’s Third City.
 It is not the third largest, nor is it the third most popular.
 It is the third in terms of significance, and well worth a trip.
-France and Australia will play there in June, and one of the quarter-final games will be held there as well.
+France and Australia played there in June, and one of the quarter-final games was held there as well.
 But I’m not writing about soccer, I’m writing about going to somewhere slightly off the beaten path in Russia; I’m writing about Kazan itself.
 Whether you are visiting Kazan with kids or traveling Russia solo, everything we write about will be fun to see and do.

 Kazan is the capital of the (very) semi-autonomous republic of Tatarstan.
 Tatarstan has a population that is more or less equally split between those who are ethnically Russian (generally Christian) and those who are ethnically Tatar (typically Muslim).
 Three languages are spoken: Russian, Tatar, and English.
 English is the least used.
 Compared to Moscow or St. Pete, this is a small city, just barely crossing the 1 million person threshold required for a city in Russia to be given funds for its own metro rail system.
 Kazan is home to much manufacturing, and some parts of the city have a decidedly gritty feel, but that is quite a contrast to other parts.
 It is also home to oil, which has given rise to wealth and renovation, breathing new life into the city’s downtown and riverfront areas.
 As Kazan has been revitalized, an eye has been kept on interesting architecture, leading to many notable new structures to complement old ones.
 The city has also positioned itself as a sports destination, investing heavily in fine stadiums and venues.
 Volumes could be written about the interesting history of Tatarstan and Kazan, but I’ll leave that to those better versed in the subject.
 Suffice it to say that if you like finding out about places with a past, there is much to be uncovered here.